CONTENT ON THIS PAGE PROVIDED BY:

 - How are we managing safety of employees and executives?

 If your company has a global security function, having a discussion with them about these topics is strongly suggested.
 Locally, several specialized firms offer support within these areas.

 Following the discussion about operational security, all companies sooner or later can come across a crisis.
 By the nature of a crisis, they’re hard to predict.
 There are however some steps that can be taken to mitigate even unknown factors.

 The most important part of preparing for a crisis is thinking through assets and having a basic plan of action ready for the scenarios you are able to foresee.
-Your plan should be concise and practical.
-You should include contact details of companies and people you may want to be able to reach quickly (such as the consulate, or the Police).
-A security specialist should also be on your call list, next to a law firm of choice, and the police.
+Your plan should be concise and practical and should include contact details of companies and people you may want to be able to reach quickly.
+Examples of useful contacts to add to your call list are the Consulate General, the local police, a security specialist and a law firm of choice.